javee-git/gWidget/README.md

      (for more see **index.html**)

-**2nd and 3rd version will be added soon with an updated version.**
+**2nd and 3rd component will be added soon with an updated version.**

 **If you find any bug or problem please mention it on issue page.**